This feature is in public beta. Contact Datadog support

 DELETE), and other facets.

-Drill down into related audit logs by selecting a log and navigating to the event attributes tab.
+Inspect related audit logs by selecting a log and navigating to the event attributes tab.
 Select a specific attribute to filter by or exclude from your search, such as

 Create a monitor